micvu/meraki_code/README.md

 # Firewall_Rules_to_CSV

-prototype code to provision L3 and L7 firewall rules to selected Meraki networks
+prototype code to output L3 and L7 firewall rules from Dashboard to JSON and CSV files.

 ## Contacts